Imjin War: Siege of Jinju

 Jinju was a strategic stronghold that defended Gyeongsang Province.
-The Japanese commanders knew that control of Jinju would mean easy access to the ricebelts of Jeolla Province.
-Accordingly, a large army under Hosokawa Tadaoki approached Jinju.
-Jinju was defended by Kim Simin, one of the better generals in Korea, commanding a Korean garrison of 3,000 men.
-Kim had recently acquired about 170 new arquebuses that were equal in strength to the Japanese guns.
-As customary, the Japanese began to collect heads, with the Taikōki mentioning how a samurai named Jirōza'emon "took the first head and raised it aloft.
-The other five men also attacked and took some excellent heads".
-The Japanese had usually had little trouble with taking Korean castles and towns, and a certain contempt for the fighting abilities of the Koreans was common among the samurai, so it was a great surprise for the Japanese when they assaulted Jinju to be hit with a barrage of fire as Kim 's men dropped heavy stones and bombs while firing their arquebuses, stopping their assault cold.
+The Japanese knew that control of Jinju would mean access to the ricebelts of Jeolla Province.
+Accordingly, an army under Hosokawa Tadaoki approached Jinju.
+Jinju was defended by Kim Simin, commanding a Korean garrison of 3,000 men.
+Kim had recently acquired about 170 new arquebuses.
+Kim 's men dropped heavy stones and bombs while firing their arquebuses, and they stopped the Japanase assault.

 Hosokawa ordered a new assault with the samurai advancing this time under bamboo shields with covering fire from their arquebuses, which allowed them to place ladders across the walls of Jinju.
 A scene of carnage occurred, with the Koreans dumping rocks and delayed action bombs down on the Japanese.
-The Taikōki reported: